QuickFastly/Nova-Regna/World/Map/Shinzen/City of Hashiri/Okamiwa.md

     </table>
   </div>

-Okamiwa is a town located within the [[Shakotan ward]] of the city of [[City of Hashiri]] that spans all the way into the northern mountains beyond typical city limits.
+Okamiwa is a town located within the [[Shakotan ward]] of the city of [[Hashiri]] that spans all the way into the northern mountains beyond typical city limits.
 It is a primarily residential old town area, with historical villages to the north, including the mountain village that is home to the [[Miwa Family]].

 -----
 > [!cite] Author info